Data Catalog vs Data Dictionary vs Metric Catalog: What’s the Difference?

 Where these tools sit in the analytics stack

-Sources and apps → Warehouse or lake → Data dictionary (schema) and data catalog (inventory) → Metric catalog (business definitions) → Metric store or metrics layer (calculates and serves) → Dashboards, reports, internal apps, and AI assistants.
+Sources and apps → Warehouse or lake → Data dictionary (schema) and data catalog (inventory) → Metric catalog (business definitions and governance) → Metric store or metrics layer (calculates and serves) → Dashboards, reports, internal apps, and AI assistants.

 The dictionary and data catalog make raw data findable.
-The metric catalog and metric store make results trustworthy and consistent everywhere.
+The metric catalog and metric store make results trustworthy and consistent everywhere—whether a human is reading a dashboard or an AI agent is making a recommendation.

 Common pitfalls and how to avoid them

-- Two sources of truth: The catalog says one thing, dashboards calculate another.
-Link catalog entries to a governed metric store so the math matches.
+Two sources of truth: The catalog says one thing, dashboards calculate another.
+Link catalog entries to a governed metric store so the math matches everywhere.

 Data catalog vs metric catalog: How the handoff works

-- Definition lives in the metric catalog: Finance documents “Gross Sales,” “Net Revenue,” and “MRR,” with rules for refunds, credits, and upgrades.
+Definition lives in the metric catalog: Finance documents "Gross Sales," "Net Revenue," and "MRR," with rules for refunds, credits, and upgrades.
+Certification signals which metrics are trusted and ready for use.

-- Delivery happens through a metric store: The shared definitions compile to SQL and serve the same results to every tool.
+Delivery happens through a metric store: The shared definitions compile to SQL and serve the same results to every tool—dashboards, reports, and AI systems.

-This handoff keeps data work and business logic in sync without duplicating effort.
+This handoff keeps data work and business logic in sync without duplicating effort and ensures that every decision, human or AI-driven, is based on consistent, verifiable data.

 Where PowerMetrics fits

-PowerMetrics focuses on the business side.
-You define and certify shared metrics once, then use them across dashboards and downstream tools.
+PowerMetrics is an AI data platform that focuses on the business side.
+You define and certify metrics (which automatically builds a contextual business graph), then use them across dashboards, AI assistants, and downstream tools.

-- Governed metric catalog: Owners, descriptions, tags, and certification keep definitions clear and discoverable.
+Governed metric catalog: Owners, descriptions, tags, and certification keep definitions clear, discoverable, and trustworthy.

-- Define once, use everywhere: Metrics are versioned, queryable, and available through APIs, embeds, and published views.
+Define once, use everywhere: Metrics are versioned, queryable, and available through APIs, embeds, published views, and AI-ready formats.
+Connect your AI assistant or Claude via MCP to ask questions in plain language and get answers backed by certified metrics.

-- Built for teams: Business users assemble dashboards and explore safely, while data teams manage access and structure.
+Built for teams: Business users assemble dashboards and explore safely, while data teams manage access and structure.
+AI assistants and agents have the business context layer they need to deliver confident answers.

-- Proven approach: Trusted by over 25,000 organizations, with refresh options from one minute to daily windows.
+Proven approach: Trusted by leading and growing businesses across software, fintech, and other industries, with refresh options from one minute to daily windows.

 Result: Your metric catalog is not just documentation.
-It is the front door to consistent, governed KPIs that every tool can use.
+It is the front door to consistent, governed KPIs that every tool—and every AI system—can use with confidence.

 How to choose what to build next